playgen/it-alert/doc/guides/DeveloperGuide.md

         - **Scenes/IT Alert.unity**: *the main scene for the project*
     - **PlayGen.ITAlert.Unity/**: *precompiled game Logic, builds to Assets/PlayGen.ITAlert.Unity*
     - **PlayGen.ITAlert.Installer**: *[WiX](http://wixtoolset.org/) installer project*

+# Creating Scenarios
+For more information on creating new scenarios, see [Game Scenarios](Simulation/GameScenarios.md)